 What inspired you to create artwork about Heavenly Mother?

-I grew up in a household where Heavenly Mother was considered common knowledge even if she was rarely discussed so I have always been comfortable with the concept of her.
-But I did not start to feel a strong personal desire to seek her until the last few years as I have begun to face serious questions of woman hood such as what the purpose of my singlehood was, and when I finally met my husband, what the ramifications of marriage and potential future motherhood were for me.
+I grew up in a household where Heavenly Mother was considered common knowledge, even if she was rarely discussed, so I have always been comfortable with the concept of her.
+But I did not start to feel a strong personal desire to seek her until the last few years as I have begun to face serious questions of woman hood.
+Questions such as; what the purpose of my single-hood was and, when I finally met my husband, what the ramifications of marriage and potential future motherhood were for me.
 As I began to blossom and mature into adult womanhood I began to feel more and more left adrift by the male centric focus of church teachings.
 I won’t say doctrine because I believe the doctrine is equitable but the way we have interpreted it for so long has silenced or muted the sacred feminine in it.
-Over the years I have created pieces that address some of these womanhood related questions that I have faced and Heavenly Mother has existed sometimes consciously, sometimes subconsciously, on the fringes of my work but I never had the courage or appropriate opportunity to paint her directly until you invited me too.
+Over the years, I have created pieces that address some of these womanhood related questions that I have faced and Heavenly Mother has existed, sometimes consciously and sometimes subconsciously, on the fringes of my work but I never had the courage or appropriate opportunity to paint her directly until you invited me too.
 When you did though, it felt right.
-It felt like culmination of many of my artistic and spiritual searchings.
+It felt like the culmination of many of my artistic and spiritual searchings.

 What is the significance and story behind this piece for the The Girls Guide to Heavenly Mother book?